Places of Interest

 In addition, there are two river access points, two vehicle bridges over the Goulburn River and a network of unsealed roads and paths through the forests.

 • 1.
-Gemmills Swamp Wildlife Reserve
+Gemmill Swamp Wildlife Reserve

 • 2.
-Douglass Park
+JA Douglas Park

 Bordering Gemmill’s Swamp, the park is located on Echuca Road and provides connections to various walking paths.